telerik/winforms-docs/controls/track-and-status-controls/stepprogressbar/customizing-appearance/customize-step-item.md

 # Customize Step Item

 The __RadStepProgreesBar__ and its __StepProgressItem__ expose various properties which can be used to further customize their visual appearance.
-In this article we are going to list
+In this article we are going to list them.

-## RadStepProgreesBar
+## RadStepProgressBar

 >The following properties will be applied to all steps inside the control.
 In a case, where you want to customize specific steps and their connection, please refer to the next section of this article.